fightcancer stocksy medium 720576 682x408

 To help with your food budget, consider canned beans, canned tuna, bean soups, nut butters, local farmers' markets or frozen foods from discount stores.

-7. Keep stocked on these items to make healthy, nutritious meals and snacks:
+7. Stock up on these items for nutritious meals and snacks:

 • nuts – find a favorite from pecans, walnuts, hazelnuts, almonds and more